awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

   The policy for the crawler's update and deletion behavior\.
 + `Configuration` – UTF\-8 string\.

-  The crawler configuration information\.
+  Crawler configuration information\.
 This versioned JSON string allows users to specify aspects of a crawler's behavior\.
 For more information, see [Configuring a Crawler](https://docs.aws.amazon.com/glue/latest/dg/crawler-configuration.html)\.
 + `CrawlerSecurityConfiguration` – UTF\-8 string, not more than 128 bytes long\.

   The name of the `SecurityConfiguration` structure to be used by this crawler\.